Anthony-Perez-Code/w8d1-tp-s24-weatherapi/README.md

 <area> is the location for which you seek the weather.
 You may enter an area based on city name or zip code.

+# ERROR

+If there is not information for the area sought, a meesage will be passed to inform the user.

 # EXAMPLES

 1. http://127.0.0.1:5000/weather/brooklyn